Flat Learning Curve

 REST APIs, REACT, ANGULAR

-Developers can build plugins that extend and enhance Grails, or they can access existing plugins published by a vibrant plugin community.
+Developers can build plugins that extend and enhance the Grails framework, or they can access existing plugins published by a vibrant plugin community.

-The async features of Grails aim to simplify concurrent programming.
-Grails' features include the concept of Promises, a unified event model, and the use of RxJava to write reactive logic.
+The async features of the Grails framework aim to simplify concurrent programming.
+The framework's features include the concept of Promises, a unified event model, and the use of RxJava to write reactive logic.

-Grails is an Open Source Apache 2 License project.
+The Grails framework is an open source Apache 2 License project.

-Grails relies on expressive domain-specific languages (DSLs) for validation, querying, markup rendering, and more.
+The Grails framework relies on expressive domain-specific languages (DSLs) for validation, querying, markup rendering, and more.

 Developers can access support at any time via IDEs and text editors, such as Intellij IDEA, Eclipse, Sublime, and Textmate.